AbdullmenemFayez/Data-Structures/README.md

 * leaf: a node that has no children
 * branch: any internal node; neither the root nor a leaf
 * parent: a node that refers to this one
-* child: a node that this node refers to
+* Child: a node that this node refers to
 * sibling: a node with a common parent
 * subtree: the smaller tree of nodes on the left or right of the current node